 lighttpd and SSL client certificates

-Software lighttpd, security, SSL
+Software Lighttpd, Security, SSL

 I recently configured my lighttpd server to enable authentication based on SSL client certificates on a private subdomain.
 Here’s a quick how-to.